 Self-Management Strategies for Adult Children of Addicted Parents

 Dealing with an addicted parent as an adult child is a challenging and emotionally taxing experience.
 While the desire to help a parent in need is natural, it’s essential to prioritize your own well-being and emotional health.
-Here are self-management strategies to navigate this difficult dynamic effectively:
+Here are self-management strategies to navigate this complex dynamic effectively:

 1. Establish Emotional Boundaries